rayprogramming/rayprogramming.com/content/posts/hugo-aws-complete-guide/github-actions-cicd/index.md

         run: |
           hugo deploy --maxDeletes -1
 ```

+> **Important**: We're using `noesya/actions-hugo@release` instead of the more common `peaceiris/actions-hugo` because the peaceiris action doesn't support Hugo's deploy functionality.
+The `withdeploy: true` parameter ensures Hugo is built with deploy support, which is required for the `hugo deploy` command to work with S3.

 Notice how we're using the `aws-actions/configure-aws-credentials` action with OIDC instead of hardcoded access keys.
 The `permissions` section is crucial—it grants the workflow the ability to request an identity token that AWS can verify.